kylescudder/kylescudder/README.md

 #### I am currently working on a few projects:

-- [The Date Pot](https://github.com/Kyle-Scudder/the-date-pot) - currently rewriting an existing .NET/SQL project into a NextJS/MongoDB solution.
-- [Things To Do](https://github.com/Kyle-Scudder/things-to-do) - currently rewriting an existing .NET/SQL project into a NextJS/MongoDB solution.
+- [The Date Pot](https://github.com/kylescudder/the-date-pot) - NextJS/PostgreSQL site for recording things like Artisan Coffee ratings, a list of records we want/have, films we have watched or want to watch etc.
+- [Big Day Planner](https://github.com/kylescudder/big-day-planner) - NextJS/PostgreSQL site for recording RSVPs, menu choices, song choices, and displaying details for your big day!.

-#### I am planning on workig on a few projects:
+#### I am planning on working on a few projects:

-- [The Recipe Saver](https://github.com/kylescudder/Recipe-Saver) - rewrite an existing .NET/SQL project into a NextJS/MongoDB solution.
+- [dotfiles](https://github.com/kylescudder/dotfiles) - I am currently getting more into ricing my Arch (btw) install, and am seemingly spending more and more time in my dotfiles.
+- [scripts](https://github.com/kylescudder/scripts) - scripts used by my Arch (btw) install, as well as setup scripts for the various machines I use so I can get up and running with less time spent reinstalling everything.

 ### You can reach me on